How does M³ – Mutual Mentorship for Musicians work?

 Each cohort member should be available for press opportunities/interviews.

-Each musician who participates will be invited to contribute with an essay/writing/poem for that season’s M³ Anthology of Essays, edited by M³ Editor-in-Chief, Jordannah Elizabeth.
+Each musician who participates will be invited to contribute with an essay/writing/poem for that season’s M³ Anthology of Writings, edited by M³ Editor-in-Chief, Jordannah Elizabeth.

 The selection process is organized in 3 phases: